 Europe

-Since its establishment in 1984, the Institute has been working actively with human rights in Europe.
+Since its establishment in 1984, the Institute has been working actively with human rights in Europe and Central Asia.
 For more than 25 years, we have together with the Faculty of Law at Lund University offered the Master’s Programme in International Human Rights Law.

-Since the end of the 1990s we have also been widely engaged in capacity development programmes supporting human rights change at institutions in Europe such as academic institutions, national human rights institutions (NHRIs), governmental and non-governmental institutions, as well as justice sector institutions.
-Regional training programmes on human rights and gender equality have been carried out for professionals from the Western Balkans, Eastern Europe, and Central Asia.
+Since the late 1990s, our extensive involvement has encompassed capacity development programmes aimed at fostering human rights transformations within institutions across Europe and Central Asia.
+These initiatives extend across academic institutions, national human rights institutions (NHRIs), government bodies, civil society organisations, as well as justice sector institutions.
+Notably, we have implemented regional training programmes focusing on human rights and gender equality, catering to professionals from the Western Balkans, Eastern Europe, and Central Asia.

-Also, for the sixth consecutive year, the Institute is co-organising the Summer Academy for Young Professionals involving participants from Georgia, Armenia, Azerbaijan, the Republic of Moldova, Ukraine, Belarus, Estonia, Lithuania, Latvia and Sweden.
-Another regional engagement concerns our ongoing collaboration with academic and civil society partners in the Nordic and Baltic States funded by the Nordic Council of Ministers.
+In addition to our bi-lateral cooperation in the region, the Institute is co-organising the Academy for Young Professionals, involving participants from Georgia, Armenia, Azerbaijan, Moldova, Ukraine, Belarus, Estonia, Lithuania, Latvia and Sweden.
+Another regional engagement concerns our ongoing collaboration with academic and civil society partners in the Nordic and Eastern European States, funded by the Nordic Council of Ministers and the Swedish Institute.

-In terms of bilateral cooperation, the Institute has previously been engaged with actors in Serbia, Bosnia and Herzegovina, and Uzbekistan (supporting the Academy of the General Prosecutor’s Office to develop a master’s degree programme in human rights and a training course on fair trial rights).
+In terms of bilateral cooperation, the Institute has previously been engaged with actors in Serbia, Bosnia and Herzegovina, and Uzbekistan.
 We have also had partnerships with the NHRIs in Georgia, Armenia and Azerbaijan, as well as with the Azerbaijan Young Lawyers’ Union.

 Between 2010 and 2020, we cooperated with several academic institutions in Belarus through a comprehensive programme enhancing capacities to deliver high quality human rights education and research.
 Main results include the first Gender and Law courses run at universities in Belarus, and the establishment of a human rights centre producing multi-disciplinary research on topical human rights issues.